-Building on four decades of investment that made our engines cleaner, quieter, and more efficient, the RISE Program accelerates the development of uncompromising new propulsion technologies that will pave the way for the next generation of aircraft and an ever more sustainable future.
+Building on four decades of investment that made our engines cleaner, quieter, and more efficient, the RISE Program accelerates the development of uncompromising new propulsion technologies that will pave the way for the next generation of aircraft and a more sustainable future.

 20